Luce (film)

-Luce is a 2019 American social thriller drama film directed, co-produced, and co-written by Julius Onah.
+Luce is a 2019 American social thriller drama film co-produced and directed by Julius Onah, who co-wrote the screenplay with JC Lee, based on the 2013 play by Lee.
 It stars Naomi Watts, Octavia Spencer, Kelvin Harrison Jr., and Tim Roth.
-The film was based on the play of the same name by J.C.
-Lee, and tells the story of a couple (Watts and Roth) forced to reconsider their marriage and their family after an extremely disturbing essay written by their adopted son (Harrison Jr.) is brought to their attention by his teacher (Spencer).
+The film tells the story of a couple (Watts and Roth) forced to reconsider their marriage and their family after an extremely disturbing essay written by their adopted son (Harrison Jr.) is brought to their attention by his teacher (Spencer).

-Principal photography took place in New York and Los Angeles, California and the film was shot on 35mm film.
+Principal photography took place in Roosevelt, New York and Los Angeles, California and the film was shot on 35mm film.

-Luce had its world premiere at the Sundance Film Festival on January 27, 2019 and was released in cinemas on August 2, 2019 by NEON.
+Luce had its premiere at the Sundance Film Festival on January 27, 2019, and was released in the United States on August 2, by Neon.
 It received positive reviews from critics, who praised the cast's performances, Onah's direction, the writing, and the film's themes.
 The film made over $2.3 million worldwide.

 The film received multiple nominations from the various award organizations including the Black Reel Awards and various critics organizations, including the Hollywood Critics Association and the San Diego Film Critics Society Awards.